 The iPhone testing is a little different.
 While Android phones can scan NFC tags in without opening an App, only the latest iPhone Xr, Xs and 11 have 'App free' tag scanning - also called background tag scanning.
 Therefore, the iPhone 8 can only be tested from within an NFC tag scanning App.
 Additionally, iPhones with background tag scanning (iPhone Xr, Xs and 11) have a slightly increased scan distance performance when scanning from within an App than using background tag scanning.
 Therefore, to get a better all-round rating, we test using both with an App and without an App.

-NFC tags designed to work on both metal and non-metal surfaces have a barrier material between the tag and the metal-facing side.
+NFC tags designed to work on both metal and non-metal surfaces have a barrier material between the tag and the metal-facing side - these are typically called 'on-metal NFC tags'.
 The way the barrier material works and the design of the tag itself can mean that scan distance performance on metal and non-metal surfaces can vary for the same tag.
 Therefore, for on-metal tags, we test both on metal and on non-metal (wood) and provide two Real ScanStrength ratings - the first is not on metal and the second is on metal.

 It's clearly important to note that Real ScanStrength is an average and that there's often quite a bit of variance between phones.
 The purpose is to give you some indication what you might expect and importantly how one tag might compare to another.
 As with all things technical, we strongly advise you to understake testing to get the best indication of the scan distances you can expect for your project.